 Legionella detection and prevention for businesses

-Legionella is a type of pathogen that will grow in stagnant water systems at room temperature.
+Legionella is a pathogen that will grow in stagnant water systems at room temperature.
 Inhalation of Legionella bacteria can result in a severe form of pneumonia.
 Preventing and protecting your workforce and customers from exposure is critical for businesses.

-In this guide, we will look at Legionella in detail, what it is, where it grows, and how to implement a prevention and detection program.
+This guide will look at Legionella in detail, what it is, where it grows, and how to implement a prevention and detection program.

 What is Legionella?

 Legionella is a bacteria that causes a severe type of Pneumonia called Legionnaires disease caused by the bacteria living in the water.
 People can become sick when inhaling the bacteria, which can grow in different systems using water within your premises – where water is stagnant for long periods of time.

 For example, the air conditioning unit.
 That’s why it’s essential to have a plan in place to detect Legionella, as well as preventing the bacteria.

 It’s crucial as a business to understand where Legionella can grow and spread.
 Legionella can grow anywhere where water is held at room temperature for an extended period of time.
 Examples of common sources of Legionella are:

 - Tap flow restrictors